carved4/go-wincall/README.md

 - `NtWaitForSingleObject(handle uintptr, alertable bool, timeout *int64) (uint32, error)` - waits on a kernel object.

 > **note**
-> note - unlike the previous architecture, all calls now use a single persistent worker thread. this provides massive performance and opsec improvements over spawning individual threads per call.
+> unlike the previous architecture, all calls now use a single persistent worker thread. this provides massive performance and opsec improvements over spawning individual threads per call.
+> "single thread" in this context doesnt mean our PID has one thread, as go runtime spawns multiple threads on init, this is unavoidable however, every winapi call made though this library will be under the same thread :)